You can buy your international train tickets (with or without seat reservation, depending on train type):

 More options will be available if you book your journey by telephone or at our stations (for a wider range of trains, including ICE and overnight trains): thanks to more advanced features on their sales system, our sales staff are able (subject to availability) to select a specific seat, seat several groups of passengers together or book a specific seat for wheelchair users.

 N.B.: Most rail companies do not offer any choice as to which way your seat will face.
 This criterion produces too many operational constraints (composition of train, configuration of stations, occupancy of maintenance workshops and sidings, etc.) to be guaranteed.

-Seat reservations are mandatory for travel on some trains, in particular on Thalys, Eurostar, TGV® and TGV Lyria.
+Seat reservations are mandatory for travel on some trains, in particular on Eurostar, TGV INOUI and TGV Lyria.

-When all the seats on a train have been reserved, these train companies offer several more seats in the form of an overbooking to enable last-minute travellers to travel on their desired train despite this.
+When all the seats on a train have been reserved, some of these train companies may offer several more seats in the form of an overbooking to enable last-minute travellers to travel on their desired train despite this.